-Therefore, through Greg Lynn FORM studio, space is provided like a set of conceptual frameworks where projects are developed and grown as a network of ideas.
-Greg Lynn leads us beyond architectural and design form into a broader understanding of the relation of architecture and design to society, through technology.
-Following this, Greg Lynn has built an amazing array of projects from buildings, such as Metyx Headquarters and Korean Presbyterian Church of NY, to design objects such as Microclimate Chair project, the 56’ Suncat project, and Gita robot.
+In Greg Lynn FORM studio, space is provided like a set of conceptual frameworks where projects are developed and grown as a network of ideas.
+Greg Lynn leads us beyond architectural and design form into a broader understanding of the relation of architecture and design to society through technology.
+Following this, Lynn has built an amazing array of projects, from buildings, such as Metyx Headquarters and Korean Presbyterian Church of NY, to design objects, such as the Microclimate Chair project, the 56’ Suncat project, and the Gita robot.

-Gita project represents an exploration of digital design and fabrication tools.
+The Gita project represents an exploration of digital design and fabrication tools.
 It was conceived to question how to transfer a product from the virtual realm to the physical being and how will be trained following people.
-As a result, Gita embodying a character, specified by the construction of a relationship with others.
+As a result, Gita embodies a character specified by the construction of a relationship with others.
 A robot which is an autonomous object configured like a character in a play.

 All these projects can be considered a projection of a technological society, where they have an impact and improve human flow.

-Could you tell us about your final project that you did at the Miami University of Ohio, in philosophy domain?
+Could you tell us about the project that you did at the Miami University of Ohio in the philosophy domain?
 Who is your favourite philosopher, and why?

-So moving from the furniture industry to the light mobility industry was a logical next step and my friend and co-Founder Jeffrey Schnapp had just met with Michele Colaninno, Roberto Colaninno and Davide Zanolini from Piaggio and that is how it started.
+So moving from the furniture industry to the light mobility industry was a logical next step.
+My friend and co-Founder Jeffrey Schnapp had just met with Michele Colaninno, Roberto Colaninno and Davide Zanolini from Piaggio, and that is how it started.

 You have developed a series of projects focused on technology and design.
 What are you trying to accomplish with design and technologies, and, more importantly, what the design of one thing should accomplish?

 A building that people will enjoy and connect with one another in, or a chair that people will fall in love with and will remember spending time at home or out in the world.
-Making something meaningful and memorable with a degree of comfort and support to their lifestyle is always what I try and accomplish.
-But familiarity and vernacular is for me too easy a path and not a challenge so I always try to connect technology with comfort and supportiveness.
+Making something meaningful and memorable with a degree of comfort and support for their lifestyle is always what I try and accomplish.
+But familiarity and vernacular are, for me, too easy a path and not a challenge, so I always try to connect technology with comfort and supportiveness.

-I always teach whatever I am working within the office.
-I am not a big believer in experimenting with students but instead of transmitting knowledge.
-Because of this I always bring whatever is the most promising and innovative thing going on professionally into the academic environment where it can get taken in many different directions by students with very different experiences and knowledge.
+I always teach whatever I am working on within the office.
+I am not a big believer in experimenting with students, but instead of transmitting knowledge.
+Because of this, I always bring whatever is the most promising and innovative thing going on professionally into the academic environment, where it can get taken in many different directions by students with very different experiences and knowledge.